sschw/NGG_Video/README.md

 ## How to use
 - Install the plugin as every other plugin in wordpress.
 - After the installation you will find the page "NGG Video" under the "Settings" in the admin panel.
-- There you can select a wordpress gallery and click on Select.
+- There you can select a NextGen Gallery and click on "Select".
 - Now you can define a video url for every image.
 - Click on Save.
 - Go to the location where you want your video gallery.